MicrosoftDocs/m365copilot-docs/docs/index.md

 - **Issue tracking for engineering team**

-    Take for example an engineering team that relies on project management software.
+    Take, for example, an engineering team that relies on project management software.
 You can build a custom tool that enables users to monitor open tickets.
 For instance, a user can request information on all issues assigned to them, and Copilot for Microsoft 365 can seamlessly retrieve and present this data from your plugin.

 :::image type="content" source="assets/images/copilot-scenario-01.png" alt-text="This illustration shows a plugin scenario where an engineer asks to show all open tickets for him" border="false":::